hubolim/univie/2020W_Game_Theory/Exercise_9/README.md

 **Implementation and Prerequisites**

 The Exercise was implemented using python 3.7.4.
 At least this python version must be available and set up on the system.
+Furthermore, the python libraries `pandas` and `numpy` must be installed.
+(Easily done with `pip install pandas` and `pip install numpy` for example.)

 It will generate a random payoff matrix and identify all Nash-Equilibriums.
 This is repeated a specific amount of times and the final results calcucalated - how often no Nash-Equilibrium was found, how often one Nash-Equilibrium was found, and how often more than one Nash-Equilibrium was found.
 The results are exported in log files with the naming *YYYYmmDDHHMMSS-NashEquilibrium.log*.
 All randomly created payoff matrix and their Nash Equilibriums are exported and the final counts at the bottom of the file.

 **How to run**